 Note: The Self Service website is only directly accessible when on a campus-based PC connected to the University network.
-If you are off-campus or using the Universitys wireless access (Eduroam) you will need to log in through Desktop Anywhere and use the browser within that to access the site.
+If you are off-campus or using the Universitys wireless access (Eduroam) you will need to firstly log in to Desktop Anywhere and use the Internet Explorer web browser within that to access the site.
 From the For Staff homepage you can find the "HR Self-Service" link under the Staff Systems section.

 Self Service is a web-based interface that gives you direct access to the HR-related data the University holds on you.

 You're able to view your payslips and P60s online, check your bank details, check your absence record and submit leave requests to line managers, and edit some of your personal and work-related information to make sure it's accurate and up to date.

 Manager Self Service allows managers to view and approve leave requests and view team calendars to make sure staffing levels are sufficient, review information on SRDS and training histories, and run reports to help with staff management.

 Note: you'll only be able to manage your annual leave through Self Service if your area uses SAP to generate leave quotas and record holiday absences.
 Please speak to your local annual leave administrator if you're unsure if this is currently the case.

 If you work part-time, or irregular hours, it's important that we have an up to date work schedule so leave can be calculated and booked correctly, so please let your local HR contact know if your working pattern or hours of work have changed.

 You can access the Self Service system using an internet browser from any University PC directly connected to the University's network.
 If you're off-campus, or connecting wirelessly through eduroam, you'll need to log into Desktop Anywhere first and access the system via the Internet Explorer browser within.

 The system uses your standard University (Active Directory) username and password.
 If you're a member of staff but don't currently have a University username/email account, you can apply for one through the IT website.